Dinhhus/Load_Cell_Klipper/README.md

 # Load cell Probe
-Current config is for BTT-EBB42 v1.2
+Current config is for BTT-EBB42 v1.2 using I2C port of EBB42 board.

 dout_pin: EBB42:PB3